 Note to API Users: If you are an API user, before configuring multiple gateway accounts of a same gateway type, ensure to make these API changes to avoid getting the

-When your customer is adding a payment method on checkout or updating their payment details, a gateway account must be linked to it.
-All the customer's future payments made using this payment method will be processed through this gateway account.
+When your customer adds a payment method on checkout or updates their payment details, a gateway account must be linked to it.
+All the customer's future payments made using this payment method are processed through this gateway account.

 With the Smart Routing feature, you can configure rules for automatically picking a gateway account based on the payment method that the customer chooses and the currency of the transaction, so that gateway account can be assigned by Chargebee automatically.

 To illustrate what Smart Routing looks like in action, imagine that you have enabled multiple currencies in your Chargebee site, and have enabled your customer to pay you via Card and Direct Debit.
 Working within our example, this means that you can configure separate payment gateway accounts for card payments and direct debit payments in each currency.
 Once configured, your Smart Routing page would look like this:

 Configuring/reviewing your Smart Routing rules is a mandatory step in your gateway configuration as it informs Chargebee of which gateway account to use for the payment method types and currencies that you have enabled in your site.
-It's also presents a good opportunity to check if there are certain currencies that are not linked to a payment gateway account.
+It also presents a good opportunity to check if there are certain currencies that are not linked to a payment gateway account.

 It's possible to explicitly specify a gateway account via the API (though it's not generally needed as it will be picked based on the Smart Routing rules).
 You can choose the gateway account to associate with a payment method type using the gateway_account_id param in any of the following API calls: